fido-web-pay/fido-web-pay.github.io/README.md

 with a Web-adapted version of EMV&reg;.
 However, unlike EMV, FWP is usable with _any account-based payment system_, including the eurozone's SEPA Inst.
-The Web interface builds on the W3C PaymentRequest API.
+The FWP Web interface implements the W3C PaymentRequest API.

 ### Current Specification
 https://fido-web-pay.github.io/specification